 - After a bath is a great time to give your baby a massage with a gentle moisturiser such as JOHNSON’S® baby lotion or JOHNSON’S® Cottontouch™ Face & Body Lotion to keep their delicate skin smooth and soft.

-Your baby’s ears will be very sensitive, so be gentle when cleaning them and take care to never put anything inside their ears.
-Use a damp cotton pad to wipe around the outside and gently remove any dirt or wax.
+Your baby’s ears will be very sensitive, so be gentle when cleaning them and take care to never put anything inside their ears5.
+Use a damp cotton pad to wipe around the outside and gently remove any dirt or excess wax5.

 Where to bathe your baby

-Choosing where to bathe your baby may seem like a difficult choice at first.
-Most people will buy a smaller baby bath that they can put on the bathroom floor or inside their own bath, but there are a number of options and the most important thing is to make sure you and your baby are comfortable.
+Most people will buy a smaller baby bath that they can put on the bathroom floor or inside their own bath, but the most important thing is to make sure both you and your baby are comfortable.

 - Using a full-sized bath.
-Using a full-sized bath can be a bit more tricky until your baby is big enough to sit up properly and support themselves.
-Most babies will have outgrown their baby bath tub by about six months old and can then be moved into the big bath.
+Using a full-sized bath can be a bit trickier until your baby is big enough to sit up properly and support themselves, usually at about six months old3.

 - Sink bath.
-Bathing your baby in the sink is an old tradition, but it’s advisable to take care if you choose to bathe your baby in the sink.
+Bathing your baby in the sink is an old tradition, but just take care if you choose this option.
 Always remember to turn the tap away to avoid injury and use a foam insert or soft towels on the bottom of the sink to make it more comfortable for them.